 Minister of Foreign Affairs, Italian Republic

-The Italian Aviation Diplomacy Institute (IADI), research organism of the Society, promotes the research on the past, current and future challenges of aviation industry diplomatic potential in a national and international context.
-The institute promotes the research on the relationship between foreign policies and aviation industry in strategic sectors such as industrial, commercial and touristic but also in more delicate sectors as the SARS-CoV-2 Vaccine Diplomacy, emergency repatriation operations and humanitarian.
-An ancient tradition started with the seaplane industry, being well known that the Savoia-Marchetti S.55, Italo Balbo’s Air Armada seaplane and father of modern airliners, contributed to the launch of many airlines as Alaska Airlines, Airvia Transportation Company, Marine Air Transport Co. and Aeroflot.
-This is undoubtedly the only institution in the world that promotes the analysis and research on the relationship between Aviation Industry and International Relations.
+The Italian Aviation Diplomacy Institute (IADI), research body of the Society, promotes the research on the past, current and future challenges of aviation industry diplomatic potential in a national and international context.
+The institute promotes the research on the relationship between foreign policies and aviation industry in strategic sectors, such as industrial, commercial and touristic, but also in more delicate sectors as the SARS-CoV-2 Vaccine Diplomacy, emergency repatriations and humanitarian operations.
+Aviation represents the key factor in increasing the speed at which trade, travel and diplomacy occur.
+In recent years aviation has become a new form of conflict resolution tool as well as soft power aimed at pressuring national carriers and their governments in international disputes.
+This is undoubtedly the only institution in the world that promotes the research study on the relationship between civil aviation industry and Foreign policy decision-makers.

 Gen. S.A.
 “A” Giuseppe Teucci

-Giuseppe Teucci born in Poppi on December 6th, 1900.
+Giuseppe Teucci born in Poppi on 6th December 1900.
 Pilot of the Savoia Marchetti S.55 “I-TEUC” on the Western Mediterranean (1928), Eastern Mediterranean (1929), the South Atlantic (1930) and North Atlantic (1933) cruises.
-In 1934 he is Air Attaché at the Italian Embassy in Berlin, also accredited to Finland and Lithuania.
-In 1939 he is also accredited to Holland, Denmark, Norway and Sweden, and, in 1941, assumes the functions of Senior Liaison Officer between the Regia Aeronautica and the Luftwaffe.
-In 1947, appointed General, he commands the Scuola di Guerra Aerea and, in 1954, the 3rd Air Region (Z.A.T.).
-He died in Lido di Camaiore on January 25th, 1963.
+In 1934 he was Air Attaché at the Italian Embassy in Berlin, also accredited to Finland and Lithuania.
+In 1939 he was also accredited to Holland, Denmark, Norway and Sweden, and, in 1941, assumed the functions of Senior Liaison Officer between the Regia Aeronautica and the Luftwaffe.
+In 1947, appointed General, he commanded the Scuola di Guerra Aerea and, in 1954, the 3rd Air Region.
+He died in Lido di Camaiore on 25th January 1963.